Kirsty Deacon is a PhD student supported by What Works Scotland.

 About Kirsty’s research

-The first stage of the research has involved spending 18 months with an arts collective known as KIN, a collaborative creative arts project between Families Outside and Vox Liminis for young people aged 16-25 who have experienced the imprisonment of a family member.
+The first stage of the research involved spending 18 months with an arts collective known as KIN, a collaborative creative arts project between Families Outside and Vox Liminis for young people aged 16-25 who have experienced the imprisonment of a family member.
 KIN is a project which is led along with the young people themselves and gives them a space where their voices can be heard.
 Using art forms created by the group, KIN enables communication with other young people experiencing similar circumstances as well as the decision-making adults and services that are involved in their lives at these times.
-I am currently carrying out in-depth semi-structured interviews with the young people from KIN.
+As well as spending time with the group each month I also carried out semi-structured interviews with seven of the young people.

 More about Kirsty

 I completed my MRes in Criminology at the University of Glasgow in 2015 during which my dissertation was again based on a Vox Liminis project which was a three-day songwriting workshop (known as a Vox Session) which was run in HMP Castle Huntly.

 The research looked at whether projects such as this could contribute to intermediate outcomes on the journey towards desistance and assist in enabling individuals to form positive identities and build new narratives.

 From October 2016 to January 2017 I undertook a three-month Scottish Graduate School of Social Science internship with the Local Governance and Reform research team within the Scottish Government.
 This internship looked at attempts to gauge and illustrate impact that u.lab may be having in Scotland.

 While carrying out my PhD at the University of Glasgow I have also worked on the following research projects as a research assistant based within the Scottish Centre for Crime and Justice Research and What Works Scotland: